 Pending

-: Waiting for readiness of all dependent resources required for disk creation.Provisioning
+: Waiting for all dependent resources required for disk creation to be ready.Provisioning

-: The disk is waiting for a virtual machine that will use it.WaitForUserUpload
+: The disk is waiting for the virtual machine that will use it to be created.WaitForUserUpload

-: The disk is created and ready for use.Failed
+: The disk has been created and is ready for use.Failed

 : An error occurred during the creation process.PVCLost